 I’ll admit that I let them use nail polish with a bit of fear and trepidation.
 Sunshine wants to paint her own nails, and I insist upon doing it because I don’t want nail polish all over the place.
 Then I found Suncoat Girls, a line of water-based, odourless, kid-friendly nail polishes.

 The girls were so excited when I said they could do their nails and I pulled out four new colours for them.
 (For my girls, I’ve learned that surprises are best.
-I could have let them look at the website and pick their nail polish colours themselves, but then I’d hear about nothing but the nail polish for the week or two until it arrived.
+I could have let them look online with me and pick their nail polish colours themselves, but then I’d hear about nothing but the nail polish for the week or two until it arrived.
 If you have more patient girls, they might enjoy picking their own colours—or you can just surprise them with mom-approved colours like I did.)

 Sunshine was really excited when I let her paint her nails herself.
 She managed to do her toes but then needed help with her fingers.
 Lily still wanted help.
 And Jade, watching her sisters, decided to sit down and hold out her own toes, and so got her very first “pedicure.”
 I was amazed that she sat still while I painted all ten of her toes, but she likes doing whatever her sisters do and is very observant of what they do.